lensic/blog/readme.txt

-the new line.
+the new a line.
-haha, i'm here.
+new line.
+three line